Adult Inpatient Services / Inpatient Services Unit

 The Inpatient Services Unit is a 20-bed adult (age 18+) service that serves as an integral part of CMHC's crisis, ambulatory, and community-based system of care.
 The Inpatient Services Unit, utilizing a multidisciplinary team approach, provides comprehensive assessment, crisis intervention, symptom stabilization, treatment and discharge planning to uninsured or under-insured residents of the local community.
 Each client’s length of stay is determined by their presenting problem and specific care requirements.
 As a result, the stay may vary from a few days to several months or longer.

-Upon admission, each client is assigned to a primary clinician and a team comprised of an attending psychiatrist, nurses, social workers, mental health assistants, and trainees of various disciplines.
+Upon admission, each client is assigned to a primary clinician and a team comprised of an attending psychiatrist, psychiatry resident, medical students, nurses, social workers, mental health assistants, and trainees of various disciplines.
 Within the context of team discussion, individualized outcome-oriented plans of care are developed, typically in direct collaboration with the client and his/her outpatient care providers.
 The involvement of the client's family and/or significant others is also sought (in accordance with the client's needs and wishes) to ensure that a comprehensive and workable plan is established.

 Client-specific treatments are selected and evaluated on an ongoing basis to guide the client's care throughout the hospitalization.
 The client’s medical, housing, financial, social, spiritual, and vocational needs are assessed to inform the type and level of services that are optimal.
 Individual, group, occupational, recreational, milieu and pharmacological therapies are employed in accord with the specific needs of the clients.
 Comprehensive disposition planning is undertaken to ensure that the client is returned to the community in a safe and expeditious fashion.